aws-samples/sample-aws-modernization-with-coder/content/3_ModuleTwo/32_PersonaTemplates.md

 ./templates_gitops.sh $CODER_SESSION_TOKEN
 ```

-{{% notice tip %}}
-The deployment script will create all 4 workshop templates in your Coder instance.
+::alert[The deployment script will create all 4 workshop templates in your Coder instance.
 When prompted by Terraform, respond "yes" to create the defined resources.
-This process typically takes 2-3 minutes.
+This process typically takes 2-3 minutes.]{type="info"}
-{{% /notice %}}

 ### Step 7: Verify Template Deployment